Phenomenology of

 and their weak (very weak and very, very weak) interactions is a triple product

-of SU(2) with Yang-Mills scales matching the masses of charged leptons.
+of SU(2) with Yang-Mills scales corresponding to the masses of charged leptons.
 The

 apparent structurelessness of the latter down to small distances, as inferred from